-To assess quantitatively this free space segmentation, we have used a Receiver Operating Characteristic (ROC) curve.
+To assess quantitatively this free-space segmentation, we have used a receiver operating characteristic (ROC) curve.
 The larger the area under the ROC curve, the better the extractor.
-In our case, this curve is obtained by plotting the True Positive Rate (TPR) versus the False Positive Rate (FPR) for different values of a corrective coefficient ρ applied to the meteorological visibility distance V{met} found automatically by the algorithm.
+In our case, this curve is obtained by plotting the true positive rate (TPR) versus the false positive rate (FPR) for different values of a corrective coefficient $\rho$ applied to the meteorological visibility distance $V{met}$ found automatically by the algorithm.
 We do not change the other parameters of the algorithm, in particular the position of the horizon line.
-In this aim, we have extracted manually the free space region (ground truth) on different images from a small database of 15 images.
-The TPR is the rate of pixels which belong to the free space region and are detected as part of this region by the algorithm.
-The FPR is the rate of pixels which do not belong to the free space region and are detected as part of this region by the algorithm.
+In this aim, we have extracted manually the free-space region (ground truth) on different images from a small database of 15 images.
+The TPR is the rate of pixels which belong to the free-space region and is detected as part of this region by the algorithm.
+The FPR is the rate of pixels which do not belong to the free-space region and is detected as part of this region by the algorithm.
 The ROC curve is plotted in Fig. 13.
-When segmenting the ground truth, an ambiguity was found in the definition of the free space area.
-Is it the road surface only or does it also include other flat areas like the sideswalks where vehicles can also evolve?
-We chose the most restrictive definition of the free space, i.e. the road surface only.
-The parameters found by the automatic process ($\rho = 1$) lead to a TPR close to 1 and a FPR close to 0.4.
+When segmenting the ground truth, an ambiguity was found in the definition of the free-space area.
+Is it the road surface only or does it also include other flat areas like the sidewalks where vehicles can also evolve?
+We chose the most restrictive definition of the free-space, i.e., the road surface only.
+The parameters found by the automatic process $(\rho = 1)$ lead to a TPR close to 1 and a FPR close to 0.4.
 It means that there are some false detection.
-This is especially the case on the sidewalks and curbs which are detected as a part of the free space area by the algorithm (see Fig. 14(c) for example), which was expected due to the definition chosen for the free space area.
-A corrective coefficient ($\rho < 1$) reduces the FPR.
+This is especially the case on the sidewalks and curbs which are detected as a part of the free-space area by the algorithm (see Fig. 14c for example), which was expected due to the definition chosen for the free-space area.
+A corrective coefficient ( $\rho < 1$ ) reduces the FPR.
 Indeed, by reducing the estimated meteorological visibility distance, the contrast restoration is stronger, so that objects like curbs and sidewalks are also detected as obstacles. $\rho = 0.6$ leads to TPR=95% and FPR=10% on our database.
 As one can see, the algorithm is able to perform a quite accurate segmentation.

-Fig. 13 ROC curve of the free space detection obtained on a 15 images database.
-The True Positive Rate (TPR) is plotted versus the False Positive Rate (FPR) for different values of the corrective coefficient ρ applied to the meteorological visibility distance V{met} .
+Fig. 13 ROC curve of the free-space detection obtained on a 15 images database.
+The true positive rate (TPR) is plotted versus the false positive rate (FPR) for different values of the corrective coefficient $\rho$ applied to the meteorological visibility distance $V{\text{met}}$